Do Not Disturb (DND) allows marketers to configure idle hours during which end users should not receive trigger notifications.

-Save these messages and send them after DND period is over: Select this option if you want us to deliver the triggered notifications post the DND period.
+Save these messages and send them after the DND period is over: Select this option if you want to deliver the triggered notifications post the DND period.

 1. Save and Send Criteria

 This option allows you to control the volume of messages you wish the user to receive post the DND period.
-Let us understand how it works with this example - Suppose there are 4 ST Push campaigns active on a given day and a a particular user, John, qualifies for all these 4 Push campaigns.
+Let us understand how it works with this example - Suppose there are four ST Push campaigns active on a given day and a particular user, John, qualifies for all these four Push campaigns.

-Send only one message from each campaign: Select this option if you want to send only 1 Push notification from each campaign.
-In this case, even if John performs the trigger action for a particular campaign multiple times, he would receive only 1 Push notification from 1 campaign.
-This option would ensure that John will not receive more than 4 Push notifications (considering the above example that 4 Push campaigns are active on a day)
+Send only one message from each campaign: Select this option if you want to send only one Push notification from each campaign.
+In this case, even if John performs the trigger action for a particular campaign multiple times, he would receive only one Push notification from one campaign.
+This option would ensure that John will not receive more than four Push notifications (considering the above example that four Push campaigns are active on a day).

-Send only one message across Push Campaigns: Select this option if you want to send at-most 1 Push notification to John.
+Send only one message across Push Campaigns: Select this option if you want to send at most one Push notification to John.
 You might consider this option if you have other campaigns (Email, SMS, In-Apps) running as well and you want to limit the total number of notifications that the user, John, should receive.

 2. Order in which queued messages should be sent

-- Send most recent message first (Last in first out): If you select this option, John will first receive PN4, followed by PN3, then PN2 and at last PN1 after the DND period is over.
+- Send the most recent message first (Last in first out): If you select this option, John will first receive PN4, followed by PN3, then PN2, and then PN1 after the DND period is over.
 If you selected "Send only one message across Push Campaigns" in Save & Send criteria, then John will only receive PN4 (the most recent notification).

-- Send least recent message first (First in first out): If you select this option, John will first receive PN1, followed by PN2, then PN3 and at last PN4 after the DND period is over.
+- Send least recent message first (First in first out): If you select this option, John will first receive PN1, followed by PN2, then PN3, and then PN4 after the DND period is over.
 If you selected "Send only one message across Push Campaigns" in Save & Send criteria, then John will only receive PN1 (the least recent notification).

 3. Control queued messages sending

 This option allows you to set the delay or gap between multiple Push notifications.
-Its only applicable when you select either the "Send all the queued messages" or "Send only one message from each campaign" in Save & Send criteria.
+It's only applicable when you select either "Send all the queued messages" or "Send only one message from each campaign" in Save & Send criteria.

-- Send all messages at once: Select this option if you want to deliver all the Push notifications in one go without any gap between 2 notifications
+- Send all messages at once: Select this option if you want to deliver all the Push notifications in one go without any gap between two notifications.

-- Send messages at a gap of x mins: Using this option, you can set the time gap between delivery of 2 Push notifications.
-Eg. If you set the gap of 5 mins, the second Push notification will be delivered 5 mins after the first one.
+- Send messages at a gap of x mins: Using this option, you can set the time gap between the delivery of two push notifications.
+For example, if you set the gap to five minutes, the second push notification will be delivered five mins after the first one.